Permafrost/Tundra/README.md

 #### Outputs:

-* `$response` is the processed [HTTP] response, where the response header keys are normalized to lower case, and the response body is returned as a byte[] array.
+* `$response` is the processed [HTTP] response, where the response header keys are normalized to be case-insensitive, and the response body is returned as a byte array.

 ---